Gap Insurance in New York (2024)

 • You’ll likely need to provide a police report and your lease or loan documentation in order to file a gap insurance claim.

 A vehicle is a depreciating asset.
 Its actual cash value decreases as you drive it.
 If its value goes down faster than your loan balance, you may owe more than the car is worth — a situation known as negative equity.
-Negative equity can occur if you took out a loan for more than five years or didn’t put enough money down.
+This can occur if you took out a loan for more than five years or didn’t put enough money down.

 Car insurers base claims payout amounts on what vehicles are worth at the time of an accident.
 And they’ll pay it to your lien holder, not you.